HenrikJoreteg/human-javascript/ch14 - conclusion.md

 ## 2. Staying up to date

-Follow @HenrikJoreteg and @andyet on twitter to hear about updates and changes.
-We'll be turning the site: http://humanjavascript.com into a jumping off point for finding related tools and resources.
+Follow [@HenrikJoreteg](https://twitter.com/HenrikJoreteg) and [@andyet](https://twitter.com/andyet) on twitter to hear about updates and changes.
+We'll be turning the [site](http://humanjavascript.com) into a jumping off point for finding related tools and resources.

 ## 3. Open source is a group effort